matthewwachter/td-sourcerer/README.md

 ![sourcerer_screen1](images/screen1.jpg)

 ## Description
 In a typical show file, there may be a large number of sources that need to be displayed.
-Without the help of any organizational tools, a programmer might find themselves lost in a "Sourcerer's Apprentice" type disaster of nodes and wires plugged into one absolute unit of a Switch TOP.
+Without the help of any organizational tools, a programmer might find themselves lost in a *Sorcerer's Apprentice* type disaster of nodes and wires plugged into one absolute unit of a Switch TOP.
 This can leave the wizard feeling overwhelmed with the complexity of their scene and when a simple change needs to be made to a particular source, they might have a difficult time finding that magical elusive operator that needs a slight tweak.

 Apart from the many parameters that an image file or a generative source within the scene might have, a few post-processing effects might need to be applied to a source such as: